davimmt/docker-core/README.md

 # 4. Build docker image
 docker build -t $image_name .

-# NOTE
-# You can user /home/main/.mnt as entrypoint for you shared dir/files, e.g:
-# -v /path/to/your/shared-dir:/home/main/.mnt/shared-dir

 # 5. Run container (choose to mount whatever you want as your dotfiles, I like this)
 docker run \
     -v "$(pwd)"/../nvchad/:/home/main/.config/nvim \